Eight Fun Things to Do in Sydney with Kids

 Check out The Powerhouse Museum

+Looking for kids activities in sydney for little ones?
 If you’re going to check out one museum in Sydney, make it the Powerhouse Museum.
 There are informative exhibits for older kids – learn how a Boutlon Watt engine works, play vintage video games or explore the world of fashion design.
-For little kids there’s a virtual touchpool and an amazing Wiggles exhibit.
+For little kids there’s a virtual touchpool and an amazing Wiggles exhibit which is definitely one of the top fun things to do in Sydney for kids.

 Walk from Bondi to Coogee